Today's Articles

 The Mestizo Community, a story

-*The Mestizo Community is briefly written about on this date in 1500.
+*On this date in 1500, the Mestizo community is briefly mentioned.
 Mestizo is a term historically used in Spain and Hispanic America, including Hispaniola

-The noun mestizaje, derived from the adjective mestizo, is a term for racial mixing that only came into usage in the twentieth century; it was not a colonial-era term.
-It denotes the positive unity of race mixtures in Latin America in the modern era.
+The noun mestizaje, derived from the adjective mestizo, is a term for racial mixing used only in the twentieth century; it was not a colonial-era term.
+It denotes the joyous unity of race mixtures in Latin America in the modern era.
 This ideological stance contrasts the term miscegenation, which usually has negative connotations.
 In the modern era, particularly in Hispanic America, mestizo has become a cultural term, with Indian being reserved exclusively for people who have maintained a separate indigenous ethnic identity, language, tribal affiliation, etc. In late nineteenth- and early twentieth-century Peru, for instance, mestizaje denoted those peoples with evidence of "mixed" ethno-racial descent and access—usually monetary access, but not always—to secondary educational institutions.

 This conception changed by the 1920s, especially after the national advancement and spiritual economy of indigenismo.
 To avoid confusion with the original usage of the term mestizo, mixed people started to be referred to collectively as castas.
 In some Latin American countries, such as Mexico, the mestizo concept became central to forming a new independent identity that was neither wholly Spanish nor wholly indigenous.
 The word mestizo acquired its current meaning, used by the government to refer to all Mexicans who do not speak indigenous languages, including people of complete European or indigenous descent and Asian and Afro Mexicans.
 During the colonial era of Mexico, "Mestizo" was a category used flexibly to register births in local parishes, although its use did not follow any pattern of strict genealogy.